susheelvishwa/promises/README.md

 # lets try to understand how its work promises

+promises has three state

-state => resolved, reject, panding
+state => resolved, reject, panding refer example num 1 than came back

+# lets application of promises

+refer example number 2